Spanish, B.A.

 Secondary Instruction

 The Secondary Instruction concentration is designed for students whose goal is to teach Spanish at the high school level.
-A concentration in Secondary Instruction offers Spanish coursework that, in conjunction with a teacher preparation program, leads to a California SB2042 Preliminary Single Subject Teaching Credential in Spanish.1 The Secondary Instruction concentration consists of 30 credits of Spanish, as well as 15 credits of additional teacher preparation and pedagogy coursework, as detailed below.
-Total concentration credits are 45.
+A concentration in Secondary Instruction offers Spanish coursework that, in conjunction with a teacher preparation program, leads to a California SB2042 Preliminary Single Subject Teaching Credential in Spanish.1 The Secondary Instruction concentration consists of a total of 55 credits as listed below.

 Program Courses

-Students will be placed into one of the following tracks:8
+Students will be placed into one of the following tracks and take 4-12 credits based on language level determined by departmental placement exam.12

 Second Language Learners